voxpupuli/puppet-rclocal/README.md

 ## Development

-If you encounter problems, please [open an issue](https://github.com/example42/puppet-rclocal/issues/new), if you miss functionality, we are happy to review [Pull Requests](https://github.com/example42/puppet-rclocal/pulls)
+If you encounter problems, please [open an issue](https://github.com/voxpupuli/puppet-rclocal/issues/new), if you miss functionality, we are happy to review [Pull Requests](https://github.com/voxpupuli/puppet-rclocal/pulls)

 ## Author

-This module is maintained and created by [example42 GmbH](https://example42.com) (c) 2012-2018
+This module was maintained and created by [example42 GmbH](https://example42.com) (c) 2012-2021 Module is transferred to [Vox Pupuli](https://voxpupuli.org) on Nov 11th 2021.